top of page

 So in example after example we see that the New Testament Scriptures uphold the sanctity of the Sabbath just as the Old Testament Scriptures do.
 The same spirit and the same message is evident throughout both the Hebrew and Greek writings of God.

-This article would be incomplete if it didn't touch on the Biblical annual Sabbaths, or feast days.
+This article would be incomplete if it didn't touch on the Biblical annual Sabbaths, or Holy Days.
 The Scriptures not only speak of a weekly Sabbath to be observed every seventh day, but also of seven unique Sabbaths that each occur once a year.

 In Leviticus 23:1-2 God states "And the Lord spoke to Moses, saying, “Speak to the children of Israel, and say to them: ‘The feasts of the Lord, which you shall proclaim to be holy convocations, these are My feasts".

 Leviticus 23:3 reiterates the weekly Sabbath command we have been looking at in this article.
-Then, from verse 4 onward, this chapter details seven annual Sabbaths that God also commands us to commemorate.
+Then, from verse 4 onward, this chapter details seven annual Sabbaths that God also commands us to observe.

 2) The last day of the Feast of Unleavened Bread, on the 21st day of the first month (Lev 23:8).